academyofdata/clusterdock/ratings2hbase.md

 LOAD DATA INPATH  '/tmp/ratings-all.csv' OVERWRITE into table ratings_all_csv;
 `

 Now, because we're using OpenCSVSerde all our datatypes are overwritten to string, we need to create a separate table (same structure, different name) in which to load the data with the right types.
-Doing this also allows us to query the data from Impala, since Hive and Impala share the same metastore
+Doing this also allows us to query the data from Impala, since Hive and Impala share the same metastore (do not forget to do a `invalidate metadata` in Impala to reload the tables created in Hive)

 `
 CREATE TABLE ratings_all (uid int, age int, gennder string, ocupation int, zip string, rating double, datetime timestamp, mid int, title string, year int, genres string)